Roman Catholic Diocese of Dallas

-The Diocese of Dallas (Diœcesis Dallasensis) is a Latin Church ecclesiastical jurisdiction of the Catholic Church in North Texas in the United States.
-It is a suffragan diocese of the Archdiocese of San Antonio.
+The Diocese of Dallas (Diœcesis Dallasensis) is a Catholic diocese in North Texas in the United States.
+It is a suffragan diocese of the Archdiocese of San Antonio, founded in 1890.

-The diocese was founded on July 15, 1890.
 The mother church is the National Shrine Cathedral of Our Lady of Guadalupe in Dallas.
-Since 2016, the bishop is Edward J. Burns.
+The bishop is Edward J. Burns.

 Statistics

 As of 2021, the Diocese of Dallas had a Catholic population exceeding 1.3 million in 69 parishes.
 It was served by 230 priests (146 diocesan, 84 religious), 177 permanent deacons, 66 female religious, and 108 male religious.

 The diocese comprises nine counties in the state of Texas: Collin, Dallas, Ellis, Fannin, Grayson, Hunt, Kaufman, Navarro and Rockwall.

 History

 Name changes

 The Dallas area has been under several different Catholic jurisdictions since 1841: